If you are renewing your practising certificate, you are required to pay the fees due for the full year. This must be in

 The Law Society does not issue receipts for payment of practising fees, levies and contributions.
 Once paid, please mark your own invoice as paid.

-If you apply for a practising certificate during the year, fees will be calculated on a daily basis and the Law Society will charge you from the date you are issued with a practising certificate (prorated fees).
+If you apply for a practising certificate during the year, fees will be calculated on a daily basis and the Law Society will invoice you from the date your application is approved, or from the date nominated on your application form, whichever is the latest (prorated fees).

 Please use the Application for a Refund of your Practising Certificate form to notify the Law Society that you wish to cancel your practising certificate and request a refund for the unused portion of your practising fees.

 This form must be completed and signed by the person whose name is on the practising certificate.
 Please post original completed form to:

 Fees rebate for part-time lawyers

 If you are a part-time lawyer, you may be eligible for a rebate on your practising fee.
 The rebate applies in arrears, and lawyers may apply for a rebate from 1 July of the practising fee paid for the previous full year from 1 July to 30 June.

 To qualify for the rebate, you must show that:

 - your total income from ALL sources (this includes income received from government superannuation and/or government benefits) for the tax year ended 31 March in that practising year was less than $50,000; and

 - you worked, on average, fewer than 20 hours a week in that period.